 Tomaz ♥♥♥ – great ambiance, friendly service, excellent food, all-around gem.

-‘t Gasthuis ♥ – pub-type cafe, with limited menu of simple choices.
+‘t Gasthuis ♥ – pub-type cafe, with a limited menu of simple choices.
 Big portions, good vibe, no credit cards accepted.

-Although the records from the previous long stay in Amsterdam, in spring of 2007, were a lot more detailed, the limit of their usefulness has probably been exceeded in the eight years since.
+Although the records from the previous long stay in Amsterdam, in the spring of 2007, were a lot more detailed, the limit of their usefulness has probably been exceeded in the eight years since.
 It should be noted that I did not dine in any of those restaurants on the most recent trip.

 As in any large city, the options for a hotel or an apartment are nearly endless on major online platforms.
 Any location in Centrum will put you within walking distance to most of the points of interest.
-The excellent tram network makes staying somewhere outside of city center workable as well.
+The excellent tram network makes staying somewhere outside of the city center workable as well.

 Staying in a canal house or even a houseboat is certainly something to be considered for the uniqueness of the experience and the atmosphere.
-Unfortunately, the specific canal house that we rented in 2007 are no longer offered for short-term rent.
+Unfortunately, the specific canal house that we rented in 2007 is no longer offered for short-term rent.

 This is a great apartment for a couple or solo stay.
-Niek is a prompt communicator, pleasure to deal with and able to take care of additional requests.
-The apartment is his home when not rented out and offers full kitchen and all proper living amenities (a good coffee machine, for instance, was most welcome), with a separate toilet with sink and a reasonable-size shower room.
+Niek is a prompt communicator, a pleasure to deal with, and able to take care of additional requests.
+The apartment is his home when not rented out and offers a full kitchen and all proper living amenities (a good coffee machine, for instance, was most welcome), with a separate toilet with sink and a reasonable-size shower room.

 The open-plan space is light and airy, all on the same level on the first floor (the first above ground, that is) accessible by a reasonable-width staircase.
 The bedroom area is in the back of the apartment, opening up to a balcony that overlooks a quiet courtyard.

-The location is at the edge of central area, within walking distance to all main attractions and communication hubs (5 minutes to Central Station or Oude Kerk or Maritime Museum, less than 10 minutes to Rembrandtplein or Dam, less than 15 minutes to any point on the main canal rings).
+The location is at the edge of the central area, within walking distance to all main attractions and communication hubs (5 minutes to Central Station or Oude Kerk or Maritime Museum, less than 10 minutes to Rembrandtplein or Dam, less than 15 minutes to any point on the main canal rings).
 In a city that is as walkable – or bike-able if you’d like – as Amsterdam, one cannot ask for a better combination of being tucked away from the bustle and at the same time being close to everything than this apartment.
 Last stay: 2015.

 Further afield on a bike

 As a general note, it is possible to explore places outside of Amsterdam via bicycle.
-However, this pursuit requires not only reasonable physical shape but also either a working GPS or a very detailed map.
-Although there are plenty of signposts directing cyclists, they are sometimes confusing and rarely pointing to the specific sights.
+However, this pursuit requires not only a reasonable physical shape but also either a working GPS or a very detailed map.
+Although there are plenty of signposts directing cyclists, they are sometimes confusing and rarely point to specific sights.
 If you somehow end up navigating marker-to-marker, adopt the rule of not taking any turns unless you see a marker specifically instructing you to do so in order to continue to your destination.

 A typical, if too tourist-oriented, Dutch village a dozen miles to the north of Amsterdam, Zaanse Schans ♥♥♥ gives you an excellent chance to explore working windmills.
 There are also several workshops and demonstrations (such as a quick primer on modern ways of making traditional wooden shoes called clogs) and a couple of small museums.
 You will rub shoulders with hundreds of tourists in some areas, but you will also discover peaceful and picturesque nooks to linger at.